joshbegley/nyt-latest/README.md

 **Tornado Strikes Kansas Town Near Wichita**\
-`A tornado ripped through Andover, Kan., damaging dozens of structures, including homes and power lines.
+`A tornado on Friday night ripped through Andover, Kan., damaging dozens of structures, including homes and power lines.
 No fatalities were reported.`\
 https://nytimes.com/video/us/100000008327531/tornado-kansas-andover-wichita.html?searchResultPosition=1

 **An Oil Tanker Is Sabotaged.
 The Investigator Dies.
 Now What?**\